rich-dobbs-13440/astutus/docs/source/backlog.rst

 Backlog:

-  * Task: Create the docstring for the DeviceAliases class.
+  * Task: Create a verbose mode for the astutus-usb-tree, to give user info necessary to specify selectors for aliases.
   * Story: As a user, I can configure my own aliases for physical USB devices in the USB tree.
   * Story: As a developer, I can view documentation from RPi